bskokdev/py-series-gen/README.md

 #### How to run tests
-NOTE: some tests are disabled locally, as they would take too long to pass, and that's quite annoying.
+**NOTE**: some tests are disabled locally, as they would take too long to pass, and that's quite annoying.

 ```bash
 # To run the tests ... make sure you are in the /generator directory, or you will get warnings